jarangutan/oapi-ai-gen-workshop/docs/workshop/slides.md

 ---

-# But I don't know Go :-(
+## But I don't know Go :-(

-TODO: Don't actually use gobyexample but instead let them know this site exists.
-Maybe mention the keywords they can use to reference back to

 That's OK!
-While we are coding I will be referring to
+While we are coding, I will be referring to entries in

 <https://gobyexample.com/>